zhouzhouthezhou/z1-SAT-solver/README.md

 **Equal(a,b)**
 *Bool a*,
 *Bool b*:
-Returns the bi-implication of two z1 boolean variables
+Returns the bicondition of two z1 boolean variables

 **Imply(a,b)**
 *Bool a*,